-The Turtles' reunion with Splinter at the end of the first movie
+The Turtles' reunion with Splinter at the end of the first movie.

-Just before the fade to the credits, while Leo, Donny and Mikey are dancing in celebration, Raph, who throughout the film was the most visibly shaken by Splinter's abduction, can be seen embracing his master again.
+Just before the fade to the credits, while Leo, Donny and Mikey are dancing in celebration, Raph, who throughout the film was the most visibly shaken by Splinter's abduction, can be seen embracing his father again.

 Not to mention Leo keeping constant vigil with Raphael the whole time he's unconscious and the "Kodak Moment" when Raph finally wakes up.
 Also qualifies as a Funny Moment.

 Ralph returns it when he cuts off Leo's apology in a heartbeat.
 "Leo...don't."

 Splinter: I am proud of you, my sons.
 Tonight you have learned the final and greatest truth of the Ninja: that ultimate mastering comes not from the body, but from the mind.
 Together, there is nothing your four minds cannot accomplish.
 Help each other, draw upon one another, and always remember the power that binds you.
 The same as what brought me here tonight, that which I gladly return with my final words: I love you all, my sons.

 Splinter later helps Danny redeem himself by telling him that "...all fathers care for their sons."

 The typical lecture that Raphael expects from Splinter instead becomes a very moving scene in the first movie.
 The somber music and Raph's speechlessness help to double this moment as a bit of a Tear Jerker.

 Splinter: My master Yoshi's first rule was...
 "Possess the right thinking."
 Only then can one receive the gifts of strength, knowledge, and peace.
 I have tried to channel your anger, Raphael, but more remains.
 Anger clouds the mind.
 Turned inward, it is an unconquerable enemy.
 You are unique among your brothers, for you choose to face this enemy alone.
 But as you face it, do not forget them.
 And do not forget me.
 I am here, my son.